What does a Human Services Manager do?

 Responsibilities:

-- Supervise and manage a team of human services professionals, including hiring, training, and performance evaluations.
+- Manage and supervise staff, including hiring, training, and performance evaluations.

-- Develop and manage budgets for programs and services, ensuring efficient use of resources.
+- Prepare and manage budgets, ensuring efficient use of resources.

 Qualifications

-- Bachelor's degree in Social Work, Public Administration, Human Services, or a related field.
+- Bachelor's degree in Social Work, Public Administration, or a related field.
 A Master's degree is preferred.

-- Minimum of 5 years of experience in a managerial or supervisory role within the human services sector.
+- Minimum of 5 years of experience in a human services management role.

-- Strong knowledge of human services programs, community resources, and best practices.
+- Strong knowledge of human services programs and community resources.

 Is becoming a Human Services Manager a good career path?